wangjing0/gitme/README.md

 - Analyzes git diffs to generate contextually relevant commit messages
 - Operates only on local git repositories, NO remote interaction
+- Detects untracked files and prompts to add them
 - Supports staged changes only or all modified files
 - Saves message history for review
 - Direct commit with confirmation